 ‘For every child, the right to a childhood.
 For every child, every right.’

-NICCY will bring together children and young people to celebrate the 30th anniversary of the UN Convention on the Rights of the Child (UNCRC) on Wednesday 20th November, by staging a day of celebration at W5 in Belfast.
-A Summit (see below) will be held during the day that is for children, by children and will echo NICCY’s call for the International Convention on their Rights to be incorporated into Northern Ireland domestic law.
+On Wednesday 20th November, NICCY brought together over 1,500 children and young people to celebrate the 30th anniversary of the UN Convention on the Rights of the Child (UNCRC) by staging a day of celebration at W5 in Belfast.
+A Children and Young People’s Summit (see below) was held during the day, for children, by children and echoed NICCY’s call for the International Convention on their Rights to be incorporated into Northern Ireland domestic law.

 Day of Celebration, 20th November, 2019

-On International Children’s Day, almost 2,000 children and young people from across Northern Ireland will come together to celebrate their rights and the positive difference the UNCRC has made on their lives.
+On International Children’s Day, over 1,500 children and young people and over 400 teachers / parents / carers and professionals from across Northern Ireland came together to celebrate children and young people’s rights and the positive difference the UNCRC has made on their lives.

-There will be a range of activities happening during the day, each adapted for differing age groups and abilities.
-We will be finalising these over the summer period but as examples, these may include a ‘Rights Treasure Trail’; Debates, ‘Speaker’s Corner’, Workshops and Play Areas.
-NICCY will also provide the opportunity for participants to tell us their thoughts on our work.
+There was a range of activities happening during the day, each adapted for differing age groups and abilities.
+These included a ‘Rights-based Adventure Trail’; Education Zone, Health Zone, a ‘Speaker’s Corner’ and Play Areas.
+The NICCY Zone also provided the opportunity for participants to tell us their thoughts on our work.

 Children and Young People’s Summit

-NICCY, in support of UNICEF’s calls is providing a limited and wonderful opportunity for a number of children and young people to play their part in celebrating this important milestone.
+NICCY provided an exclusive and wonderful opportunity for a number of children and young people to play their part in celebrating the important milestone.

-NICCY, working with members of our Youth Panel, has selected 8 children and young people to deliver a short presentation to a panel of experts and/or decision makers on issues of importance to them and their peers.
-They will have the opportunity to express how their rights are impacted positively and sometimes negatively.
+Working with members of our Youth Panel, we selected 8 presentations to be delivered by children and young people to a panel of political representatives (from Alliance Party, DUP, Green Party, SDLP, Sinn Fein and UUP) on issues of importance to them and their peers.
+They had the opportunity to express how their rights are impacted positively and sometimes negatively.

-By learning more about their rights and through telling those in power to take action on the issues that matter to them most, the Summit will both celebrate the positive impacts of the UNCRC and light the way for lasting change to make Northern Ireland a child rights respecting place to grow up.
-It’s a global day of action for children, by children.
+By learning more about their rights and through telling those in power to take action on the issues that matter to them most, the Summit both celebrated the positive impacts of the UNCRC and lit the way for lasting change to make Northern Ireland a child rights respecting place to grow up.
+Linking to other UNICEF initiatives, it was part of a global day of action for children, by children.

 Mark the Day

-As NICCY supports this UNICEF initiative through our day of celebration; organising a national summit for children and young people in Northern Ireland and advocating for commitments to action on their rights.
-We are also encouraging as many organisations – statutory, voluntary, community and private, schools and youth organisations – to ‘Mark the Day’ and celebrate along with us the UNCRC and child rights.
+NICCY supported this UNICEF initiative through our day of celebration; by organising the national summit for children and young people in Northern Ireland and through advocating for action so children can realise their rights.
+We also encouraged as many organisations – statutory, voluntary, community and private, schools and youth organisations – to ‘Mark the Day’ and celebrate along with us the UNCRC and child rights.